edych304/insurance-portfolio-analysis/README.md

 # Insurance Portfolio Analysis

-An insurance portfolio analysis using **R, SQL and DuckDB**.
+An insurance portfolio analysis using R, SQL and DuckDB.

-The project investigates how **claim frequency, claim severity and burning cost** differ across portfolio segments, focusing on:
+The project investigates how claim frequency, claim severity and burning cost differ across portfolio segments, focusing on:

 - Driver age
 - Geography